deepanshs/mrsimulator/docs/installation/devs.rst

 .. code-block:: bash

  $ pip install -r requirements-dev.txt
  $ pip install -e .

 As always, if you get an error that you don’t have the permission to install the package into the default site-packages directory, you may try installing by adding the ``--user`` option.

-Note for the developers and contributors
+Note for the developers and contributors.
 ''''''''''''''''''''''''''''''''''''''''

 **Before commits**: Mrsimulator follows python community standards for writing code and documentation.
-To help guide the developers and contributors towards these standards, we have created a *.pre-commit-config.yaml* file, that when used with ``pre-commit``, will inspect the code and document for issues.
+To help guide the developers and contributors toward these standards, we have created a *.pre-commit-config.yaml* file that when used with ``pre-commit``, will inspect the code and document for issues.
 Type ``pre-commit run`` before git commits to inspect the changes.

 You can also set up the git hook script to automatically run *pre-commit* on git commits with the ``pre-commit install``.
-Read more about `pre-commit <https://pre-commit.com/#3-install-the-git-hook-scripts>`_.
+Read more about
+`pre-commit <https://pre-commit.com/#3-install-the-git-hook-scripts>`_.

-**Running tests**: For unit tests, we use the pytest module.
+**Running tests**: We use the pytest module for unit tests.
 At the root directory of the mrsimulator package folder, type

 .. code-block:: bash

  $ pytest

 which will run a series of tests.

 **Building docs**: We use the sphinx python documentation generator for building docs.
 Navigate to the *docs* folder within the mrsimulator package folder, and type,

 .. code-block:: bash

  $ make html

 The above command will build the documentation and store the build at *mrsimulator/docs/_build/html*.
 Double click the *index.html* file within this folder to view the offline documentation.

-.. **Submitting pull requests** Make sure all the test pass and the documentation build
+.. **Submitting pull requests** Make sure all the tests pass and the documentation build
 .. is successful before creating a pull request.

 ..
 We recommend the